3BMLabs/building.py/README.md

 # building.py
-Python Library for creating building, building systems, object and export to any program like Blender, Revit and Speckle.
+A Python library for creating buildings, building systems, objects, and exporting them to various programs such as Blender, Revit, and Speckle.

 # Why?
-Almost everything in a building is a frame or a panel.
-Windows, Curtainwalls, Floorsystems.
-The aim of the building.py project is automate the creation of these systems.
+In the realm of building design, almost everything can be categorized as a frame or a panel – from windows and curtain walls to floor systems.
+The aim of the building.py project is to automate the creation of these systems.

-The goals of the building.py project are:
+Goals of the building.py Project:
-* Create a Pythonlibrary for geometry without dependencies.
+* Develop a Python library for geometry creation without dependencies.
-* Exportoptions to:
+* Provide export options to:
   * Speckle
   * FreeCAD
   * Revit
   * XFEM4U
   * IFC using IFCOpenShell
   * Scia Engineer

 # Design principles
 * Create
 # Implemented